-The 42 credit hour Master of Public Health program concentration in Global Health and Health Disparities at Colorado State University campus and is built upon the school’s core public health curriculum with the addition of faculty expertise in the social, economic and cultural components of health and health disparities.
+The 42 credit hour Master of Public Health program concentration in Global Health and Health Disparities at Colorado State University, is built upon the school’s core public health curriculum with the addition of faculty expertise in the social, economic and cultural components of health and health disparities.

 Reducing the high rate of morbidity and mortality suffered by the poor will require focusing on interventions that can achieve the greatest improvement in health.
 This concentration is designed for students who intend to study, identify, and solve public health problems locally and globally.